We have a new addition to our timber collection – American Oak!

 Very similar!
 Depending on the stain and coating used, it is impossible to notice any difference.
 We have chosen to switch over species because of this, as American Oak still enables designers to achieve the same aesthetic.

 Also, American Oak is a good alternative for Vic Ash, which is currently in limited supply with lengthy lead times.

 The comparison photos below display the similarity.

 Want to hold a sample in your hands?

-If you would like to receive a sample of American Oak for your project, please complete the request form below.
+If you would like to receive a sample of American Oak for your project, please complete the sample request form on the link below.